 Understanding KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity

-On Thursday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
-After the option alert, the stock price moved down to $60.02.
+On Tuesday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
+After the option alert, the stock price moved up to $63.91.

 - Sentiment: BULLISH